Business Insider: How We Are Rosie bootstrapped a $5 million platform matching freelancers with brands and agencies

 Olson’s network now boasts more than 2,300 freelancers across 41 US states, and the company has satellite offices in the major tech and marketing hubs on both coasts.

-After a freelancer applies and is matched with a client, assignments usually last a month or more at 20-40 hours per week.
-The work can range from brand strategy to copywriting to coding.
+After a freelancer applies and is matched with a client, assignments usually last a month or more at 20 to 40 hours a week.
+The work varies and includes brand strategy, copywriting, and analytics.

-Olson says some clients needed a bit of persuading to work with a team that is neither in-house nor in-timezone, but the results are helping her case.
+Olson said some clients needed a bit of persuading to work with a team that is neither in-house nor in the same time zone, but the results are helping her case.

 “It’s a vast leap for these brands to see that we are able to offer this really high caliber of talent,” Olson said.
 “Also that our talent is happier and less stressed, and that they do better work.”

-Agencies get a bespoke match with a creative pro.
-The pricing is for serious bidders only: the project minimum for companies is currently $10,000 per month.
+Agencies get a bespoke match with a creative professional.
+The pricing is for serious bidders only: The project minimum for companies is $10,000 a month.

 As Rosie members do longer projects with the service, they become eligible for several perks that are designed to further simplify their freelance business.